hypertrack/ridesharing-ios/README.md

   <img src="Images/Demo.gif" alt="Apps demo"/>
 </p>

+We have now entered the second decade of a large variety of on-demand logistics services, such as ridesharing, gig work and on-demand delivery.

-Uber’s business model has given rise to a large number of Uber-for-X services.
-Among other things, X equals moving, parking, courier, groceries, flowers, alcohol, dog walks, massages, dry cleaning, vets, medicines, car washes, roadside assistance and marijuana.
+These on-demand logistics services include moving, parking, courier, groceries, flowers, dog walks, massages, dry cleaning, vets, medicines, car washes, roadside assistance, cannabis and more.

 Through these on-demand platforms, supply and demand are aggregated online for services to be fulfilled offline.

+## Ridesharing apps introduction

 This open source repo/s uses HyperTrack SDK for developing real world Uber-like consumer & driver apps.